Classical Education for the Primary Stage

 There are a few endearing images that will forever stay in the heart of a primary student: reading aloud books that become reality during recess play; navigating the tumultuous computational waters during math; patiently observing the crawl of a caterpillar on its way to becoming a butterfly, or tirelessly running the green fields during physical education.
 At the end of this unique moment, more ephemeral than the duration between two breaths, students will have perhaps grown in abilities more than in any other stage, and will be ready for the entrance into the Grammar Stage.

 All primary classes are taught by trained Classical teachers and teaching assistants within their own classrooms.
-The exceptions are Spanish, Latin, Greek, library and music, all of which are taught by specialist staff.
-After school enrichment courses occur weekly and taught by qualified, specialized teachers.
+The exceptions are Spanish, Latin, Greek, library, and music, all of which are taught by specialist staff.
+After-school enrichment courses occur weekly and are taught by qualified, specialized teachers.